awisemanapple/appledata/README.md

 **What was the creation process?**

 The building heights were measured using sensors from low altitude aerial imagery.
-Due to the process in which the heights were calculated the height value is an estimate and not the absolute measure of the building's height.
+Due to the process in which the heights were calculated, the height value is an estimate and not the absolute measure of the building's height.

 **When was the data captured?**